Tagged: Romantics

 Is there, for honest poverty, That hangs his head, and a’ that?
 The coward-slave, we pass him by, We dare be poor for a’ that!
 For a’ that, and a’ that, Our toils obscure, and a’ that; The rank is but the guinea-stamp, The man ‘s the gowd for a’ that!
 What tho’ on hamely [...]

-Analects of the Core #84
+Analects of the Core: Blake on dawn

 O Earth O Earth return!
 Arise from out the dewy grass; Night is worn, And the mourn Rises from the slumberous mass. – from “Introduction” to Songs of Experience by William Blake, whose poetry among others’ will be considered by Prof. Christopher Ricks in a lecture next Tuesday for the students of CC202

-Prof. Christopher Ricks lectures today for the students of CC201, on the subject of the John Milton.
+Prof. Christopher Ricks lectured today for the students of CC201, on the subject of the John Milton.
 He is the author of Milton’s Grand Style (Oxford University Press, 1978).
 In the spring semester, he often lectures on the English Romantic poets.
 Students, with their Kerberos password, can access his packet of selected readings here.
-Today’s [...]
+Today’s […]